bifurcation/tls-pake/draft-barnes-tls-pake.md

 In prior versions of TLS, this functionality has been provided by the integration of the Secure Remote Password PAKE protocol (SRP)
 {{?RFC5054}}.
-The specific SRP integration described in RFC 5054 does not immediately extend to TLS 1.3 becauseit relies on the Client Key Exchange and Server Key Exchange messages, which no longer exist in 1.3.
+The specific SRP integration described in RFC 5054 does not immediately extend to TLS 1.3 because it relies on the Client Key Exchange and Server Key Exchange messages, which no longer exist in 1.3.
 At a more fundamental level, the messaging patterns required by SRP do not map cleanly to the standard TLS 1.3